Fatemeh-aboulhassani/Python_beginner/readme.md

 # python beginner

-we use python 3 and jupiter notebook
+I use python 3 and jupiter notebook